nhannguyen95/startup-preparation/kubernetes/README.md

 Different types of services:
 - Cluster IP: Exposes the Service on an internal IP in the cluster.
 This type makes the Service only reachable from within the cluster.

 - NodePort - Exposes the Service on the same port of each selected Node in the cluster using NAT.
-Makes a Service accessible from outside the cluster using <NodeIP>:<NodePort>.
+Makes a Service accessible from outside the cluster using `<NodeIP>:<NodePort>`.
 Superset of ClusterIP.

+  The K8s Master will allocate a same port (the `nodePort`, default range in 30000-32767) on every Node (regardless of whether the Node contains the target Pod or not, the traffic will be load-balanced), and each Node will proxy that port into the Service.

 - LoadBalancer - Creates an external load balancer in the current cloud (if supported) and assigns a fixed, external IP to the Service.
 Superset of NodePort.

+  Cloud providers will provision a load balancer for the Service.
+This means the traffic will travel through the `port` that maps to the pods, not through `nodePort`.

 Services will monitor continuously the running Pods using Endpoints, to ensure the traffic is sent only to available Pods (when they are scaled).
 Each Endpoint is a pair of Pod's IP address and the port that is mapped to the Service (you can enquire this using `kubectl describe svc <svc_name>`.